MrAhile/K8s-CKA/5-Storage/nfs.md

 Installation instruction can be found at [https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner](https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner)

-Note: make sure the helm client is installed on your environment first
+Warning: make sure to use the name of the server (*share.techwhale.io*) and the exported path (*/nfs-export*) when installing the provisioner

 3. Make sure a StorageClass has been created